mtumilowicz/linux-terminal-bash-workshop/README.md

 * `#!/bin/bash` // first line; use bash to interpret this file
     * path to the bash shell: which bash
     * # = sharp, ! = bang, #! = shebang
+* declaring variables
+* control structures
+* arguments
+    * $1 // without default
+    * ${1:-foo} // with default
+* options
+* intercepting output of commands
+    * `$(command)`
+    * called command substitution
+        * bash performs the expansion by executing command in a subshell environment and replacing the command substitution with the standard output of the command
+    * subshell starts out as an almost identical copy of the original shell process
+        * under the hood, the shell calls the fork system call, which creates a new process whose code and memory are copies
+        * in particular, they have the same variables
+        * subshell is thus different from executing a script
 * debugging
     * add lines before section you want to debug
         ```